vuminhtue/SMU_R_Visualization/README.md

 # Python Visualization workshop

-This is the workshop conducted at Southern Methodist University
+This is the workshop conducted at Southern Methodist University about Visualization using Python Matplotlib and Seaborn.
+The workshop utilized several datasets from Kaggle (US Covid 19 data, Jena Climate data and Highway/City MPG data from R).
+All data in csv format are included in the data folder

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).